 The Year of Software-Defined Storage

-to many, the year of software-defined storage.
-Let’s discuss what is new and different about
+2013 is, according to many, the year of software-defined storage.
+Let’s discuss what is new and different about it this year.

 The words “software defined” are used in many ways: They are applied to networks, storage and data centers.
 Hardware-defined objects are just as the word implies: Hard.
 Once wired and set up, they stay that way.
 But today’s environments crave the flexibility of a less static environment.
 Software definition allows reconfiguration with software rather than actually moving of cables and boxes.
 Actually, we are using software to define an abstraction layer.